-In this course, the student will analyze the theory fundamentals that support the processes and procedures of an assessment cycle for the teaching-learning process.
-They will plan and execute assessment activities to identify, modify and promote effective strategies for the teachinglearning process.
-They will develop measuring, evaluation and assessment instruments and analyze and inform the results obtained.
-They will also justify the actions to take based on the results and findings obtained in the assessment cycle of a teaching- learning process.
+In this course, students will analyze the theoretical foundations that support assessment cycle processes and procedures for the teachinglearning process.
+They will develop assessment activities to measure learning.
+They will support their decision-making based on the results and findings obtained in the evaluation cycle.
 (Prerequisites: EDUC 6225)